videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 >A pedigree scheme uniquely identifies each strand of a dthreaded program in a scheduler-independent manner.

-Let's try to understand that in the context of a fork-join parallel computing model.
-Each thread can fork multiple threads by calling fork (spawn in LSS paper), or could generate a value.
+Let's try to understand that definition in the context of a fork-join parallel computing model.
+Each thread can fork multiple threads by calling fork (_spawn_ in the LSS paper), or could generate a value.
 At the same time the spawned threads can also do the same: either spawn a new child thread or generate more values.
 Now let's represent that model using the following tree:

 ![fork-join-tree](/images/fork-join-tree.png)